sora7672/viper_tracking/docs/devlog.md

 This was the point where I began implementing the data analysis backbone of Viper Tracking using Pandas and Matplotlib.
 I created a dedicated `ViperDataFrame` class that became the core of all time and activity analysis.
 It wasn’t just about one or two diagrams.
-By the end of this phase, I had built seven fully functional visualizations, each designed with dynamic configuration and combined logic in mind.
+By the end of this phase, I had built seven fully functional visualizations, each designed with dynamic configuration and *combinable* logic in mind.

 One of the biggest challenges was handling data granularity.
 The system needed to scale seamlessly between minutes, hours, days, or even months.